Susannah Willard Johnson: Incarceration

-One by one the captives were taken to Montreal to be sold to the French, starting with James Johnson and followed by Peter Labarree, Ebenezer Farnsworth, Miriam Willard, and Johnson's two oldest daughters, Susanna and Polly.
+One by one the captives were taken to Montreal to be sold to the French, starting with James Johnson and followed by Peter Labarree, Ebenezer Farnsworth, Miriam Willard, and Johnson's two oldest daughters, Susanna and Mary.
 By October 15, 1754, Susannah Johnson, along with her infant daughter, Elizabeth, and her son, Sylvanus, were the only prisoners still held at the Abenaki village.
 In mid-November, Susannah and Elizabeth were sold to a French household, and eventually arrived in Montreal, where they were able to rejoin their family.
-Sylvanus was left behind at the Abenaki village, having apparently been adopted by the Indians and prevented from leaving.
+Sylvanus was left behind at the Abenaki village, having apparently been adopted by the Abenaki and prevented from leaving.

 James was soon granted a two-month parole, an opportunity he used to travel to New York in an attempt to raise funds for his family's ransom.
 He was unable to return in time, violating his parole.
-Upon his return to Quebec City in late July 1755, he and his wife, along with daughters Polly and Elizabeth, were detained and held in a jail, where "conditions were too shocking for description."
+Upon his return to Quebec City in late July 1755, he and his wife, along with daughters Mary and Elizabeth, were detained and held in a jail, where "conditions were too shocking for description."
 (Johnson's eldest daughter, Susanna, was under the care of "three affluent old maids" and was never incarcerated.)
 The family remained imprisoned from July 1755 to July 1757—six months were spent in a criminal jail and the remainder in civil prison.
 During this time, all of the Johnsons had contracted smallpox.
 In December 1756 Susannah gave birth to a son, although he "lived but a few hours, and was buried under the Cathedral Church."

 In late June 1757, Susannah received a letter stating that her petitioning of the governor for their release had been successful.
 Her sister, Miriam, was allowed to rejoin her, and it was arranged for the women to be sent to England in exchange for French prisoners.
-(While Susannah, Miriam, Polly, and Elizabeth were all sent to England, James was not granted permission to leave and continued to fulfill his remaining prison sentence.)
+(While Susannah, Miriam, Mary, and Elizabeth were all sent to England, James was not granted permission to leave and continued to fulfill his remaining prison sentence.)